mvolkmann/blog/src/zig.md

 }
 ```

-They can iterate over a range of integers:
+A `for` expression can iterate over a range of integers.
 Here is an example:

 ```zig